wp-plugins/wp-members/readme.txt

 = 3.2.2 =

+* Fixed a 3.2 upgrade issue, verifies username field is properly added to field settings array.
 * Fixed issue with user product verification where only expiration products were validated.
 * Fixed logic in form field builder so multiselect will accept a custom class.
 * Added select2 support for setting product access in the post editor.